itsjomon/java/README.md

 ### Creating a Java Project Using an IDE
 - IntelliJ IDEA: `File -> New Project -> Java`
 - Eclipse: `File -> New -> Java Project`
-- VS Code: Install the Java Extension Pack and create a `.java` file.
+- VS Code: Install the **Java Extension Pack** in VS Code
+  1. Press `Ctrl + Shift + P` and select **Java: Create Java Project**
+  2. Choose a project type (e.g., `No build tools`)
+  3. Select a folder to create the project
+  4. Name your project
+  5. VS Code creates a basic structure:
+  6. Write your code in `App.java`

 ## Compiling and Running Java Programs